Part-II-Computational-Physics/Lenia-jxkc2/README.md

 #### 5.2.4 Final Remarks on Smoothlife Model Implementation

-Having implemented the Smoothlife Model in python, it should be noted that the Smoothlife model was actually done previously on [SourceForge][source] which uses C++ and GPU for better performance combined with OpenGL and GLSL shaders.
+Having implemented the basic Smoothlife Model in python, it should be noted that the Smoothlife model was actually done previously on [SourceForge][source] which uses C++ and GPU for better performance combined with OpenGL and GLSL shaders.
 The open-source platform available on [SourceForge][source] provided a far more comprehensive list of interesting structures recorded [here][play] in comparison to the python implementation attempt conducted in this report.
 Nevertheless, we see from this implementation that our FFT functions kernel, in particular, had helped to speed up the convolution process which is the key component of the implementation in changing the state, space and time to be a continuous one.
 Future attempts can be made to changing the kernel function.

 [source]: https://sourceforge.net/projects/smoothlife/files/
 [play]: https://www.youtube.com/playlist?list=PL69EDA11384365494